BritneyS/GetFed/README.md

 # GetFed
+**Last Updated: 12-13-18**

 ## Project Setup

 - After cloning, navigate to directory `GetFed/GetFed` and run `pod install`
+- Remove old 'Constants.swift' file in 'Helpers' directory of the project (it appears in red in XCode).

 ## Opening the project and running the app